Szafter12/Szafter12/README.md

 ## Hi there 👋

 I am Jakub, a CS student at AGH University of Krakow.
-I specialize in .NET backend development while maintaining a deep interest in low-level systems (C/C++) and Linux administration.
+I specialize in backend engineering while maintaining a deep interest in low-level systems, Math and Telecommunications.

 🌱 Currently I am taking a Microsoft's Professional Backend Developer course.